 The researchers are also in the process of developing bioengineering strategies that encourage rebuilding of the fetal membranes, through enhanced tissue healing.

-This research is funded by the Rosetrees Trust, UCLH Charity, Little Heartbeats and more recently, SPARKS and GOSH Children’s Charity.
-The research also involved KU Leuven, Nanyang Technological University and Great Ormond Street Hospital For Children NHS Trust.
+This research is funded by the Rosetrees Trust, Sparks and Prenatal charity.
+The research is highly collaborative and involves the teams at KU Leuven, Nanyang Technological University and Great Ormond Street Hospital Children NHS Trust.

 - Science Summer School with Prof Brian Cox